Sonic2kDBS/long_term_memory/README.md

 - Test the system and try to break it, report any bugs you find.

 ## Roadmap
-The roadmap will be driven based on user feedback.
-Potential updates include:
+~~The roadmap will be driven based on user feedback.
+Potential updates include:~~ I try to keep this extension running as long as possible.

 ### New Features
 - N-gram analysis for "higher quality memories".